| |

 Reduction of the already small amounts available under

-kg per month) and Antyodaya households (usually 25 kg
+35 kg per month) and Antyodaya households (usually

-per month) will dramatically weaken what is already
+25 kg per month) will dramatically weaken what is

-a very fragile food balance.
-It may push many more people
+already a very fragile food balance.
+It may push many

-It is completely the opposite of what was promised in
+on development.
+It is completely the opposite of what

-terms of more food security for the vulnerable.
+was promised in terms of more food security for the

 But that is not the only adverse implication of this